Liverpool parade driver arrested over attempted murder and drug driving

 Detective Chief Superintendent Karen Jaundrill said there were a total of 65 confirmed casualties following the incident on Water Street in the city centre on Monday

-More than 50 people were treated in different hospitals and 11 people remained there on Tuesday in a stable condition
+More than 50 people, including children, were treated in different hospitals and 11 people remained there on Tuesday in a stable condition

 Ms Sims said: “It is believed the driver of the Ford Galaxy car involved in this incident was able to follow an ambulance onto Water Street after the road block was temporarily lifted so that the ambulance crew could attend to a member of the public who was having a heart attack.”